Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Inference

 \subsection{Analysis of Simulated Data}

-We assess the performance of our inference method by running the algorithm on simulated data.
+We assess the performance of our inference method by running the algorithm on simulated data from an MS-LS model with $d=1$ and $K=2$.
 Our simulation consists of 20 fictitious news outlets observed for 100 periods.
-Each period may belong to one of two polarization states $ k \in \{L, H\}$, where State $L$ is characterized by a lower average distance in the political-leaning dimension across news outlets, and State $H$ has a higher average distance.
+Each period may belong to one of two polarization states $k \in \{\mbox{L, H}\}$, where State L is characterized by a lower average distance in the political-leaning dimension across news outlets, and State H has a higher average distance.
 So news outlets jointly undergo periods of high polarization and low polarization.
+The simulation setting is inspired by previous studies (\citealp{tornberg2021modeling}) and aligns with our empirical findings.
+In periods of high polarization, news outlets exhibit a stronger and more radicalized identity, corresponding to a higher average distance in the latent space.
+This manifests itself with news content that is more aligned with the language of the reference political parties and with an audience that is more homogeneous in terms of news diet, partially reflected by well-separated clusters along the political leaning direction of the latent space.
+Vice versa, we expect a less pronounced and more heterogeneous identity of news outlets in periods of low polarization with lower outlet separation in the latent space.